docker-archive/classicswarm/docs/install-w-machine.md

         $ eval $(docker-machine env agent1)

 4. Use the following syntax to run a Swarm container as an agent on `agent1`.
-Replace <node_ip> with the IP address of the VM.
+Replace `<node_ip>` with the IP address of the VM from above, or use the `docker-machine ip` command.

         $ docker run -d swarm join --addr=<node_ip>:<node_port> token://<cluster_id>

     For example:

-        $ docker run -d swarm join --addr=192.168.99.102:2376 token://0ac50ef75c9739f5bfeeaf00503d4e6e
+        $ docker run -d swarm join --addr=$(docker-machine ip agent1):2376 token://0ac50ef75c9739f5bfeeaf00503d4e6e

 5. Connect Docker Client to `agent2`.